More information on the rent increase freeze and tenancy termination regulations related to the COVID-19 pandemic.

 The key changes for landlords and tenants to be aware of are:

-- There is now a freeze on rent increases.
+- There is a freeze on rent increases from 26 March – 25 September 2020, unless extended.

 - A rent increase notice from a landlord will not have the effect of increasing a tenant’s rent, unless the rent increase has already taken effect.